-UWA Vice-Chancellor Professor Amit Chakma this week launched the Living Room, a project developed in partnership with the UWA Young Lives Matter (YLM) Foundation to provide students with access to mental health support and connection to appropriate services and activities on campus or in the community.
+UWA Vice-Chancellor Professor Amit Chakma launched the Living Room, a project developed in partnership with the UWA Young Lives Matter (YLM) Foundation to provide students with access to mental health support and connection to appropriate services and activities on campus or in the community.

 Image: UWA Vice-Chancellor Professor Amit Chakma launches The Living Room.

 Believed to be the first initiative of its kind on a university campus in Australia, the Living Room will become a hub for student-focused health and wellbeing initiatives including mindfulness meditation sessions and yoga classes, as well as weekly visits from therapy and companion dogs.